mb0/xelf-old/DESIGN.md

 The normal symbol resolution process usually inspects the symbol for known special prefixes.
 The common prefixes are:

-The tilde '~' prefix is used for schema lookups and is followed by a model name that is usually qualified by a schema name or needs a context that can infer a default schema.
+The tilde '~' prefix is used for schema lookups and is followed by type or a model name that is usually qualified by a schema name or needs a context that can infer a default schema.

 Starting dots '.' are used for relative lookups.
 A single dot indicates that the following symbol can only be found in the current environment, each additional dot moves one parent up the ancestry.

-The dollar '$' and slash '/' prefixes are used for parameter and result paths and can be treated as literal by themself.
+The dollar '$' and slash '/' prefixes are used for parameter and result paths and can be treated as literal by themselves.
 Both use the next environment supporting the prefix and can be followed by dots to select a supporting parent.
 A double prefix '$$' or '//' will select the outermost supporting environment.